Adrico11/Disaster-Tweets/README.md

 ## Disaster Tweets Classification (Kaggle competition) - Best result in the TOP 10% of submissions

+### Link to the competition : https://www.kaggle.com/c/nlp-getting-started/overview

+### Direct link to the competition's leaderboard : https://www.kaggle.com/c/nlp-getting-started/leaderboard#

 ### Goal of the project
 Build a machine learning model that predicts which Tweets are about real disasters and which one’s aren’t The scores mentioned below are thos obtained on a submission test sample and correspond to the f1-scores of my predictions

-Here is the link to the competition : https://www.kaggle.com/c/nlp-getting-started/overview

-And here is a direct link to the competition's leaderboard : https://www.kaggle.com/c/nlp-getting-started/leaderboard#

 ### Contents of the files in this repo
 The three jupyter notebooks in this repo each contain a different approach to solving this problem, with increasing complexity :